ihmeuw/vivarium_research/docs/source/models/causes/malaria/index.rst

 	  - Lay description
 	  - Disability weight
 	* - Mild
-	  - Mild malaria	Has a low fever and mild discomfort but no difficulty with daily activities.
+	  - Has a low fever and mild discomfort but no difficulty with daily activities.
 	  - 0.006 (0.002–0.012)
 	* - Moderate
 	  - Has a fever and aches and feels weak, which causes some difficulty with daily activities.